MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-your-spam-filter-policies.md

 By default, anti-spam policies are given a priority that's based on the order they were created in (newer polices are lower priority than older policies).
 A lower priority number indicates a higher priority for the policy (0 is the highest), and policies are processed in priority order (higher priority policies are processed before lower priority policies).
 No two policies can have the same priority.

- **Notes**:
+Custom anti-spam policies are displayed in the order they're processed (the first policy has the **Priority** value 0).
+The default anti-spam policy named **Default spam filter policy** has the priority value **Lowest**, and you can't change it.

-- In the Security & Compliance Center, you can only change the priority of the anti-spam policy after you create it.
+ **Note**: In the Security & Compliance Center, you can only change the priority of the anti-spam policy after you create it.
 In PowerShell, you can override the default priority when you create the spam filter rule (which can affect the priority of existing rules).

-- In the Security & Compliance Center, custom anti-spam policies are displayed in the order they're processed (the first policy has the **Priority** value 0).
-The default anti-spam policy named **Default spam filter policy** has the priority value **Lowest**, and you can't change it.

 To change the priority of a policy, move the policy up or down in the list (you can't directly modify the **Priority** number in the Security & Compliance Center).